 Errors occurred, no packages were upgraded.

 When I installed it for the first time, it just worked.
-But when it all seemingly got wiped after one of the system updates and I tried to install it again, then, as you can see, I got this error about fakeroot, which I couldn’t figure out how to resolve at first.
+But when it all seemingly got wiped after one of the system updates and I tried to install it again, then, as you can see, I got this error about fakeroot, which can be worked around by adding --overwrite '*':

 downloading required keys...